A few months ago, I wrote an article sharing five powerful writing exercises from famous authors.

 The ability to describe something vividly is an essential skill for every writer to master, no matter whether you’re a blogger, novelist, or copywriter.
 Vivid descriptions transform your paragraphs from vague and boring to engrossing and memorable.

 In his book The 3 A.M.
-Epiphany, author Brian Kiteley shares a collection of “uncommon writing exercises” that can help you transform your fiction.
+Epiphany (Amazon affiliate link), author Brian Kiteley shares a collection of “uncommon writing exercises” that can help you transform your fiction.

 Here’s one that gives a unique approach for writing evocative descriptions: